EASS-HIT-PART-A-2022-CLASS-II/Viktor_Project/README.md

 Simple project that uses  microservises with API request That allows you to manage workers

-Fromtend  --> backend.Main --> NamesGenerator
+Frontend  --> backend.Main --> NamesGenerator